suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 More checks are required when handling Dependencies.
 By default, any signature of a Dependency MUST be verified.
 However, there are some exceptions to this rule: where a device supports only one level of access (no ACLs defining which authorities have access to different Components/Commands/Parameters), it MAY choose to skip signature verification of Dependencies, since they are verified by digest.
 Where a device differentiates between trust levels, such as with an ACL, it MAY choose to defer the verification of signatures of Dependencies until the list of affected Components is known so that it can skip redundant signature verifications.
 For example, if a dependent's signer has access rights to all Components specified in a Dependency, then that Dependency does not require a signature verification.
 Similarly, if the signer of the dependent has full rights to the device, according to the ACL, then no signature verification is necessary on the Dependency.

-Components that should be treated as Dependency Manifests are identified in the suit-common metadata.
-See {{structure-change}} for details.
+Components that should be treated as Dependency Manifests are identified in the suit-common metadata ({{structure-change}}).

 If the Manifest contains more than one Component and/or Dependency, each Command sequence MUST begin with a Set Component Index Command.